mholla/command-docker/command-freesurfer/README.md

 # CoMMaND Lab's FreeSurfer development environment

+Allows for Python scripting of [Freesurfer](https://surfer.nmr.mgh.harvard.edu/) commands.
+Much of this was previously possible using [NiBabel](https://nipy.org/nibabel/) and [Nipype](https://nipype.readthedocs.io/en/latest/) through [neurodocker](https://github.com/kaczmarj/neurodocker), but it does not allow for graphical user interfaces.
+This docker image makes it possible to script [Pysurfer](http://pysurfer.github.io/) commands to capture images as well.

-This is for Mac only.
+Notes: This is for Mac only.
 Linux users may be able to adapt this with some changes in X-forwarding; YMMV.

-Pysurfer and Mayavi currently work for Python 2 only.
-The base Conda environment in the image is Python 2.7.
+The base Conda environment in the image is Python 2.7 because [Pysurfer](http://pysurfer.github.io/) and [Mayavi](https://github.com/enthought/mayavi) currently work for Python 2 only.

 ## Prerequisites